Escobita/selenium/selenium-core/selenium-website/src/main/rst/appendix_installing_java_driver_client.rst

 * Start any java IDE
 * Create new project
 * Add to your project classpath selenium-java-client-driver.jar
-* Record your test to from Selenium-IDE and translate it to java code (Selenium IDE has automation translation feature)
+* Record your test from Selenium-IDE and translate it to java code (Selenium IDE has automatic translation feature to generate tests in variety of languages)
 * Run selenium server from console
 * Run your test in the IDE